ice1000/algo4j/README.md

 There is a [README file](./jni/README.md) under `jni` path, it's strongly-recommended right read that.

 This library is Test-driven, so there are tests for every class.
-If you want right contribute, please offer tests for your classes.
+If you want to contribute, please offer tests for your classes.

 ### Rules of contribution